sindresorhus/sindresorhus.github.com/_apps/utc-time.md

 #### Where can I find the changelog?

 Go [here](https://apps.apple.com/app/id1538245904) and click “Version History”.

-#### Can you add support for macOS 10.15 or older?

-No, sorry.
-I'm an indie developer and this is a free app. macOS 10.15 has some bugs I don't have time to work around.

 #### Can you add support for other time zones?